 It is a privilege and an honor to receive “The Pyro.”
-The recipient must commit his/her self to fulfilling the requirements for an FAA Private Pilot’s License in a timely fashion.
+The recipient must commit his/her self to fulfil the requirements for an FAA Private Pilot’s License in a timely fashion.
 We expect the recipient to complete the course within 4 months of the start of your course.
 This is a reasonable commitment.
 We have been told that some have completed the course in as little as 6 weeks.
 That pace would require “flying at least 5 days a week” and “home study every day.”
 We feel 4 months is a realistic commitment.
 Medical and family emergencies will, of course, be taken into consideration.
 You must also fulfill your commitment to the USAF.

 If you feel you are the right candidate, please fill out the application.
 If you know another Cadet that you believe is who we are looking for, please encourage them to apply.
 Teamwork is a hallmark of the USAF.